Student-centric advice and objective recommendations

 “Please briefly elaborate on one of your extracurricular activities or work experiences.
 (50-150 words)”

-Be sure to provide context and valuable information regarding your extracurricular activities.
-Someone reading your response should gain a better understanding of the activities and work experience you have.
+Be sure to provide context and valuable information regarding your extracurricular activities/work experience.
+Whoever is reading your response should gain a better understanding of the activities and work experience you have.

 Essay question #2